Meet Dr. Gerry

 B.A., Rutgers University, 1998

-Dr. Oades-Sese’s 10-year clinical experience includes providing comprehensive psychological and neuropsychological assessments and therapeutic interventions for infants through college students.
+Dr. Oades-Sese’s 15-year clinical experience includes providing comprehensive psychological and neuropsychological assessments and therapeutic interventions for infants through college students.
 She has worked with children with developmental delays, learning disabilities, multiple handicaps, trauma history, selective mutism, and the gifted and talented.
 She has also worked with at-risk youths involved with gangs and violence.
 She has authored a number of empirical articles and book chapters on resilience, early childhood development, assessment, and culturally sensitive interventions.
-In an effort to expand the role of school psychologists, she has recently co-developed a Pediatric Psychology Practicum Program at Rutgers RWJ Medical School to integrate school psychology doctoral-level students and master-level social work students into pediatric primary care settings.
+In an effort to expand the role of school psychologists, she co-developed a Pediatric Psychology Practicum Program at Rutgers RWJ Medical School to integrate school psychology doctoral-level students and master-level social work students into pediatric primary care settings.
 She also provided supervision of these students.

 - School-based intervention to build resilience in over 3000 young civilian and military-related children